Managing Email & Distribution Groups

 You’ll notice that if we attempt to edit the same group in the Outlook desktop client – even though it gives us the option to add members – it results in an error.
 Unfortunately, the only way to know if a group is an M365 Group is to see if it is listed under Groups in Outlook in a browser.

+You can also edit distribution groups in Outlook.
 Open the Address Book > search for your Distribution Group

 Double click on your Distribution Group > Modify Members > Add (or Remove).